 1 avenue du Général de Gaulle, 95290 L’Isle-Adam

-Open in July and August, on weekends and Bank holidays from 10am to 7pm, on weekdays from 11am to 7pm.
+Open from June 30th to September 2nd, on weekends and bank holidays from 10am to 7pm, on weekdays from 11am to 7pm.

 Tel : 0134690168